 SAY WHAT? .
 EVERYBODY’S NOT DOING IT . #MEASUREUP? .
 RIGHT NOW

-Followers of Jesus live differently in how they see themselves and their sexuality.
+Followers of Jesus live differently in how they see themselves and the choices they make about sex.

-We see sex as something we experience just to make us happy.
-We don’t realize that God wants our sexual views and choices to come from our connection to Jesus.
+We see sex as something we experience just to make us happy, but God wants our sexual views and choices to come from our connection to Jesus.

-Because we’re connected to Jesus and his Spirit lives in us, we run from sexual immorality and instead see our sexuality as a way to put God on display in our lives.
+Because God’s Spirit lives in us, we can run from sexual immorality and see our choices about sex as a way to put God on display in our lives.

-- What I want the group to know and understand: There is a contrast between our world’s view of sex and God’s heart for sex.
-God’s heart is for our choices about sex to flow from our relationship with him.
+- KNOW: God’s heart is for our choices about sex to flow from our relationship with him.

-- What I want the group to experience: Joy and excitement in the beauty of God’s heart for our personhood and choices about sex.
+- EXPERIENCE: Joy and excitement in the beauty of God’s heart for us as his children and our choices about sex.